James Michael Tyler, who played Gunther in "Friends," has died - ExBulletin

-“The world knew him as Gunther (the seventh ‘Friend’), from the hit series Friends, but those close to Michael knew him as an actor, musician, cancer awareness advocate and loving husband.” , reads Benson’s statement.
+Actor James Michael Tyler, who played cafe manager Gunther on the hit sitcom “Friends,” died at the age of 59 on Sunday, US media reported.

-Tyler died at his Los Angeles home on Sunday after a battle with prostate cancer, first diagnosed in 2018, according to Benson.
+Tyler died at his Los Angeles home after battling prostate cancer which he was first diagnosed with in 2018, according to a representative.

-“Michael loved live music, cheered on his Clemson Tigers, and often found himself on fun, unforeseen adventures.
-If you met him once, you made a lifelong friend,” the statement read.
+“The world knew him as Gunther (the seventh ‘friend’), from the hit series Friends, but those close to Michael knew him as an actor, musician, cancer awareness advocate and loving husband.”
+Rep. Toni Benson said in a statement. to the American media.

 Sources